skellis46/finger-pointing-moon/project overview.md

 – will enter the heart of this practice-research crisis through two first-person research strategies: a) creative practices; b) a radical examination of the nature of leadership.

+### Creative Practices

-PaR (as a fundamentally, and historically first-person strategy) demands that we focus on the knower.
-The known is dependent on the knower.
+Practice-research is a fundamentally, and historically first-person strategy that therefore demands we focus on the knower.
+What is known is unequivocally dependent on the knower, and unless we ...:

 >in order to call into question the modern/colonial foundation of the control of knowledge, it is necessary to focus on the knower rather than on the known.

-It means to go to the very assumptions that sustain locus enunciations. [@mignolo_epistemic_2009 p.162]
+– [@mignolo_epistemic_2009 p.162]

 I'm interested in mobilising the knower, in critiquing the knower.
 The assumptions of the knower.
 The prejudices of the knower.
 The assertions of the knower.
 The power of the knower.
 The limitations of the knower.

-Thinking about authority and humility: "the colonial matrix of power (economy, authority, gender and sexuality, and knowledge/subjectivity)" [@mignolo_epistemic_2009 p.163]

-authority and humility: the epistemic paradox

-Dilthey and ideographic sciences -- "concerned with meaning and interpretations" [@mignolo_epistemic_2009 p.164]

-yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
-Instead, more or less, we just make things up OR we hope the practices do something.

-- nature of the practices: defy two things - a) capacity to be accurately and wholly articulated (or shared); b) analogue human experiences ("exceed algorithmic description")

-### Creative Practices
+### Leadership

 >leadership is a word "to describe significant actions enabling change that is welcomed by affected people. -- Bendell [-@bendell_leadership_2019]